 What can FSA dollars purchase?
-Before purchasing anything, make sure view your specific plan’s guidelines, as some employers offer limited use plans.
-Assuming you have a general FSA, there are a wide range of eligible products.
+Before purchasing anything, make sure to view your specific plan’s guidelines, as some employers offer limited-use plans.
+Assuming you have a general FSA, there is a wide range of eligible products.
 Here are some of the more surprising items you can buy with FSA dollars:

 1. Genetic testing.

 Yes, genetic testing that provides a health report may be a legitimate option for your FSA dollars.
 So, find out to whom you are related and see if your DNA is connected to any health problems.

 2. Massage guns.

 Massage guns, like the Theragun brand, can provide muscle relief, speed up recovery, and increase blood flow.
 Therefore, massage guns are often eligible expenses.

 3. Foam rollers.

 For similar reasons as massage guns, foam rollers are also often eligible for FSA dollars.
 So, are you a runner?
 Now may be the time to purchase a new foam roller.

 Shoe inserts that are used for orthopedic purposes are generally eligible for FSA dollars.